TADT1909/OpenUnikey/README.md

 # History

-Unikey is a Input Method for Vietnamese which was developed by [Pham Kim Long](mailto:unikey@gmail.com).
+Unikey is a input method for Vietnamese which was developed by [Pham Kim Long](mailto:unikey@gmail.com).
 This software was distributed under GPLv2 but it have contain binary library (rtfio.dll) without source code, that is a illegal to GPLv2.

 So i decide to build a free and truly open source for community.